TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 ### 2. Vertical Pod Autoscaler (VPA)

-It ensures that a container’s resources are not under or over-utilized.
-It recommends optimized CPU and memory requests/limits values, and can also automatically update them so that the cluster resources are efficiently used.
+VPA ensures that a container’s resources are not under or over-utilized; recommends optimized CPU and memory requests/limits values, and can also automatically update them so that the cluster resources are efficiently used.

 Below are the building blocks of VPA:
-- **VPA Recommender**: This component reads the pod metrics from Prometheus and suggests resource recommendations to the VPA operator. ‘
+- **VPA Recommender**: This component reads the pod metrics from Prometheus and suggests resource recommendations to the VPA operator.
 - **VPA Admission Controller**: Applies values suggested by the VPA Recommender.
 - **VPA Updater**: Evict and restart the pod, if it is not running in the recommended settings.